sonata-project/SonataTranslationBundle/Resources/doc/reference/custom_action.rst

 .. note::

-    You had noticed that I don't use $object variable in my custom action like it's the case in ``CRUDController``.
+    You had noticed that I don't use ``$object`` variable in my custom action like it's the case in ``CRUDController``.
-    This is made on purpose cause we are not in a generic action and if your actions manipulate several kind of objects you will notice that it's really meaningful to do this way.
+    This is made on purpose cause we are not in a generic action and if your actions manipulate several kind of objects you will notice that it's really meaningful to do it this way.